-- In 2020 and 2021, the federal government passed a series of COVID relief packages that included supplemental funding for states & localities, education, health care, and a range of other programs. - In order to spend the federal dollars allocated to Missouri, they must be accounted for as additional appropriations in the state budget. - The FY2022 budget includes \$3.29 billion in appropriations for federal stimulus funds. - The appropriations do not directly reflect the actual amount of federal stimulus funding received by Missouri.
-Rather they are designed to give the state authority to spend federal stimulus funds that have been received (or will be received) with maximum flexibility. - In many cases the appropriation will be larger than the anticipated expenditure; in other cases, additional appropriation authority may need to be added through a supplemental budget as additional packages are passed during the fiscal year.
+- In 2020 and 2021, the federal government passed a series of COVID relief packages that included supplemental funding for states & localities, education, health care, and a range of other programs. - In order to spend the federal dollars allocated to Missouri, they must be accounted for as additional appropriations in the state budget. - The FY2023 budget includes \$6.56 billion in appropriations from federal stimulus funds. - This does not include flexible state fiscal recovery funds that were appropriated in House Bill 3020, a supplemental budget bill. - The operating budget for FY 2023 is larger than typical due to extraordinary fiscal relief in response to COVID.
+Some of the appropriations may be spent over more than one fiscal year, which is also unusual.

-State Sources of Revenue
+State-Generated Sources of Revenue

-Missouri's FY 2022 Operating Budget Sources of State-Generated Revenue (Excludes Federal Funds) \$20.78 billion
+Missouri's FY 2023 Operating Budget Sources of State-Generated Revenue (Excludes Federal Funds) \$23.53 billion